Anthony da Silva: Coaching career

 After becoming a manager, Silva worked mainly in the lower leagues or amateur football.
 The exception to this was late into the 2015–16 season, when he went from assistant to interim at Académico de Viseu F.C. after Ricardo Chéu was dismissed by the second division club.

 In October 2019, Silva left Chaves' youths and joined his compatriot Toni Conceição's staff at the Cameroon national team, as a video analyst.
 He then had a brief assistant spell with Paços de Ferreira.

 Silva was appointed at C.D.C.
 Montalegre in the fourth tier on 23 June 2023.
 He resigned the following March, after a 3–0 away loss to F.C.
 Tirsense that left them in seventh place.

 Silva returned to Romania and its top flight on 31 March 2024, signing for FC Politehnica Iași who were to take part in the play-out round.
+In June 2026, he became head coach of the Mali national team.